homorunner/mcpmark-notion/README.md

 ---

 ## Model and Tasks
+- **Model support**: MCPMark calls models via LiteLLM — see the LiteLLM docs: [`LiteLLM Doc`](https://docs.litellm.ai/docs/).
+For Anthropic (Claude) extended thinking mode (enabled via `--reasoning-effort`), we use Anthropic’s native API.
-- See `docs/introduction.md` for models supported in MCPMark.
+- See `docs/introduction.md` for details and configuration of supported models in MCPMark.
+- To add a new model, edit `src/model_config.py`.
+Before adding, check LiteLLM supported models/providers.
+See [`LiteLLM Doc`](https://docs.litellm.ai/docs/).
 - Task design principles in `docs/datasets/task.md`.
 Each task ships with an automated `verify.py` for objective, reproducible evaluation, see `docs/task.md` for details.

 ---